How will LeClaire spend its traffic camera revenue? On one-off projects, city officials say

 Bockenstedt said the city council at its next meeting plans to consider a resolution to use the funds for non-specific capital projects and other one-time expenses, and follow up at a later date to take council action to fund a specific project.

-Possible examples Mayor Dennis Gerard listed for one-time use of funds included replacing a fire engine, street improvements, sidewalks, or economic development incentives for amenities like a grocery store.
+Possible examples Mayor Dennis Gerard listed for one-time use of funds included replacing a fire engine, street improvements, sidewalks and economic development incentives for amenities like a grocery store.
 Gerard emphasized the revenues would not go toward paying salaries or ongoing expenses.

 The city has a five-year contract with Sweden-based Sensys Gatso Group to levy fines and operate the cameras.
 The city’s contract gives the company 35% of total fines levied for the first three years of operation.
 The company gets another 25% of fines collected when they are paid after 120 days, because of additional collection efforts.